iterative/ldb-resources/README.md

 The answer is that capabilities of LDB and general versioning systems do not overlap.

 For example, DVC actively manages the model repository, and interprets datasets as file folders under the full version control where access to all objects are guaranteed.
-On the other hand, LDB is an indexing service over existing immutable storage, and treats datasets as collections of virtual entities.
+On the other hand, LDB is an indexing service over existing immutable storage, and treats datasets as collections of entities.
 This lightweight approach relies on storage immutability to guarantee access, but offers higher speed and better flexibility in return.
 In addition, LDB understands annotations and can group sparse objects into datasets by queries.

 If your data is indexed in storage by LDB while your models are run by DVC, the two tools will happily work together.
 DVC can recognize LDB datasets as data sources, and LDB can utilize the shared DVC cache.